redoper1/redoper1/README.md

 ### 👋

-Hi, my name is David and I currently work as Developer at [Seyfor (formerly Solitea) Byznys](https://www.byznys.eu/en/) and I'm also partially freelancing.
+Hi, my name is David and I currently work as a Developer at [Seyfor (formerly Solitea) Byznys](https://www.byznys.eu/en/) and I'm also partially freelancing.

-I was previously working as Full-stack developer at [BOOTIQ.io](https://www.bootiq.io/en).
+I was previously working as a Full-stack developer at [BOOTIQ.io](https://www.bootiq.io/en).

-I love working on OSS projects and helping other people with their problems in various fields.
+I love working on OSS projects and helping others with their problems in various fields.

-I was studying in computer science field only shortly, so I'm learning most of the things by myself by practice.
-I have studied mostly in field of mechanical engineering with focus on industrial design.
+I was studying in the computer science field only shortly, so I'm learning most things by myself by practice.
+I have studied primarily in the field of mechanical engineering with a focus on industrial design.

 If you want to learn more check out my repos or links below.